gsa-oes/office-of-evaluation-sciences/pages/methods.md

 ---
 ## What do we mean when we say "evidence-based" and "test"?

-Results from OES studies impact the lives of millions of Americans, and thus the quality of our work is of paramount importance.
-We maintain the following six steps for our projects to ensure the reliability of our findings.
+Because results from OES studies impact the lives of millions of Americans, the quality of our work is of paramount importance.
+We pass all projects through the six steps below to ensure the reliability of our findings.